anabi77498/anabi77498/README.md

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [an448@cornell.edu](mailto:an448@cornell.edu)
 *   🧠  I'm currently learning more about NodeJS and honing my backend dev knowledge
-*   ⚡  Ask me about personal goals and cool travel spots
+*   ⚡  Ask me about personal goals, cool travel spots and beautiful views around NY

 ### Skills